Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

   <p align="center">Figure 3.3.
 Unevenness caused by surface curvature.</p>
 </div>

-As can be seen, there is a significant amount of spatial density unevenness of the rays emitted from the point.
-While this may be true for certain sufraces in 3D with certain BRDF characteristics, it is not valid for Lambertian surfaces, which is very much the case here.
+As shown in the figure above, there is an observable amount of spatial density unevenness of the rays emitted from the point, the upper part appears to be denser than the lower part.
+In another words, the point "emits" more light from the top than from the bottom.
+While this kind of emission/distribution may be true for some highly reflective sufraces at certain angle, it is not valid for Lambertian surfaces, which is very much the case here.

 A better way is to sample from the projection of $d$ from the direction of the object point $P$.